serimmmmm/openmusichistory/couperin_chaconne.md

 | unknown | Five pieces for organ in d | [Listen](https://youtu.be/MvhcK2TLTPM?si=xTvVZUVhTOb9v-DH) |
 | unknown | Chaconne in d | [Listen](https://youtu.be/QXwySiKQc9Q?si=BdmcG2d4AUUTHdH3) |
 | unknown | Passacaille in C | [Listen](https://youtu.be/MYH8Vfqk_VU?si=Y6L3nGmD5cqxXXmT) |

+(Note: The "Year Unknown" for the listed works is typical, as most of his music survives in posthumous manuscript collections without precise composition dates.
+The provided YouTube links are examples of performances of these types of works.)

 ## Score of Chacconne in d
 <img src="./chaconne_in_d.png" alt="portrait" style="width:70%;" />